Understanding Challenging Behaviour: Part 1: Summary

 What can be done?

-There is no magic cure for challenging behaviour but there is a great deal that can be done to prevent or reduce the frequency of challenging behaviour.
+There is no quick fix.
+Having said that, there is a lot that can be done to prevent or reduce challenging behaviour.

 To download the full version of the Challenging Behaviour Foundation information sheet “Understanding Challenging Behaviour”, by Peter McGill, Co-Director, The Tizard Centre, University of Kent at Canterbury click here.